 - Toho Kingdom Toons frequently lives off this.

 Gabara: i can't believe Godzilla and Anguirus impregnated us!Monster X: IMPRISONED, not impregnated!
 Oh, i can't believe they overpowered us.Gabara: they didn't overpower us! they lured us here, with the prospect of Bon-Bons (swallows Bon-Bon) i still think it was worth it.

 - Any of the works of Purpleeyeswtf, like None Piece and Code MENT.

 - Oddity Archive.
 When your first episode is about the Max Headroom incident...

-- Bravest Warriors, which takes all the weirdness of shows like Adventure Time and raises it Up to Eleven.
-One episode involves the crew being pestered by an Emotion Lord, a crazy old Reality Warper who does things like conjure a swarm of chocolate puppies.
+- Bravest Warriors: One episode involves the crew being pestered by an Emotion Lord, a crazy old Reality Warper who does things like conjure a swarm of chocolate puppies.
 Another episode stakes the future of a race of buttless aliens on whether Beth and Chris can patch things up between a pair of energy beings that possess people's backsides and make them swell to enormous size.

 - Drag Queen and RuPaul's Drag Race contestant Katya Zamolodchikova's RuFlections

 tomorrow im going to fill up on bread befoore 10am and get waterboarded by my seven identical uncles

 - The Fifth Avocado, a nonsensical Flash cartoon in which an oddly-accented narrator tells rambling stories about spontaneously-combusting baby ducks, monkey tea parties, and the ghosts of fish drowning.
 Then the whole thing ends with a parody of the ending of the Fight Club movie.